Shreeja-AirMetro/Github-Notes/Progress- PhD/Workshops.md

 abstract / mission Statement free for commenting by ALL - lead author decides wisely Team work and consistency across RTG

+questions of basic research and questions of applied research problem formation of technical research and application research